Far-right terrorism in Germany: Walter Lübcke's murder and the NSU | DW | 21.01.2021

-The main suspect in Germany's first far-right political assassination since World War 2 has closed his defense in court.
-He and his alleged accomplice have been linked to the neo-Nazi terror group NSU.
+The main suspect in Germany's most prominent far-right political assassination since World War II has closed his defense in court.
+He and his alleged accomplice have been linked to the National Socialist Underground.

 After Walter Lübcke's assassination, left-wing protesters accused the police of not having learned from previous extreme-right attacks

-The lawyer defending Stephan E.*, the neo-Nazi on trial for the assassination of regional governor Walter Lübcke in 2019, made his final statement to the court ahead of the court verdict next week.
-Mustafa Kaplan argued that his client should be found guilty of manslaughter rather than murder, in the hope of shortening his prison term.
+The lawyer defending Stephan E.*, the neo-Nazi on trial for the assassination of regional governor Walter Lübcke in 2019, made his final statement to the court ahead of next week's verdict.
+In the hope of shortening his client's prison term, attorney Mustafa Kaplan argued that the defendant should be found guilty of manslaughter rather than murder, .

-Lübcke, a local conservative politician who defended Chancellor Angela Merkel's refugee policies during the 2015 crisis, was shot dead outside his home in 2019.
-Stephan E. confessed to the killing, though he told the court that he had been helped by his co-defendant Markus H., another known neo-Nazi who denied all involvement.
+Lübcke, a conservative politician politician in the state of Hesse who defended Chancellor Angela Merkel's refugee policies in 2015 crisis, was killed outside his home in 2019.
+Stephan E. confessed, though he told the court that he had been helped by his co-defendant, Markus H., another known neo-Nazi, who has denied all involvement.

-For many, including state prosecutor Dieter Killmer, Lübcke's killing had to be seen in the context of a series of far-right terrorist attacks in the country dating back to the Oktoberfest bombing in the 1980s.
+For many, including state prosecutor Dieter Killmer, Lübcke's killing was viewed in the context of a series of far-right terrorist attacks in Germany dating back to the Oktoberfest bombing in the 1980s.

 But for the last 20 years, Germany has become increasingly aware that it harbors an underground network of neo-Nazis that assassinates politicians, stockpiles weapons, compiles lists of the addresses of its political opponents, and plants nail-bombs in immigrant communities.